emilyise/bisulfite_align_nf/README.md

     --trimmed_reads [file]              Use in place of --reads to align trimmed read fastq files when "--skip_trim" supplied --bams [file]                       Use when skipping alignment and/or deduplication.
 If running deduplication input raw aligned BAMs.
-If performing methylation call extraction from bams "--skip_align" is automatically invoked.
+If performing methylation call extraction from BAMs "--skip_align" is automatically invoked.
 Invoke "--skip_dedup" if deduplication is not desired for input
                                         BAMs.
-For methylation call extraction from RRBS bams invoking only "--rrbs" is needed
+For methylation call extraction from RRBS BAM invoking only "--rrbs" is needed

 Trim Galore!
 Options: